Courtney8606/ShoppingBasketChallenge/bites/04_functions.md

 even if it doesn't take any arguments.

 Take a look at the code below.
 What do you think `something` will be?
-Have a go at running this code, and see if your intuition is correct by `console.log`ing `something`.
+Have a go at running this code in the REPL.

 ```js
 const returnFour = () => {